 .

-Because the contrasts used here are orthogonal, they comprise the overall test of \(\mathbf{B} = \mathbf{0}\) which implies that the means of the three groups are all equal.
+Because the two contrasts used here are orthogonal, they add together to give the overall test of \(\mathbf{B} = \mathbf{0}\), which implies that the means of the three groups are all equal.
 The test below gives the same results as Anova(parenting.mlm)

 .